matt-quant-heads-io/conversational-auto-labeling/README.md

 </p>

-Access the terminal within the aimakr-automated-data-annotation repo and run the following command:
+Access the terminal, cd into aimakr-automated-data-annotation/chat_app and run via:
 ```
-python main.py --annotator_type detection_annotator
+./run
 ```

 After the script is complete you should see the auto-labeled images detailed in the header gif.